BeccaBenn/grocery_inflation/README.md

 <h3 align="center">Grocery Inflation</h3>

   <p align="center">
     Looking at the changes in foods costs in the United States, with a focus on California.
+Information was gathered from multiple sources, then cleaned and graphed in Jupyter Notebook.
+In examining changes in the Consumer Price Index, we could see the extreme rates of inflation in the 1970's, and see how current price trends are almost as alarming.
     <br />